 Human intestinal microbiota play a vital role in maintaining intestinal homeostasis, essential for general health and wellbeing [14].
 The human microbiome contains 10-100 trillion bacteria, including 500-1500 different bacterial species developed by humans [15], and can be considered as an organ of similar size to the liver [15].
 The intestinal microflora differs significantly among individuals.
 Host genotype, age, health status, diet and exposure to antibiotics are critical parameters regulating the configuration of the intestinal microflora [16].
 However, approximately 90% of the intestinal microbiota in adulthood consist of Firmicutes (mostly Gram-positive bacteria) and Bacteroidetes (mostly Gram-negative bacteria) [17,18].
 The Firmicutes include more than 200 species, such as Lactobacillus, Bacillus, Clostridium, Enterococcus, Ruminicoccus and Streptococci, while the Clostridium genus represents 95% of Firmicutes phyla.
-Bacteroidetes, on the other hand, consist of dominant species such as Bacteroides, Prevotella, and Saprospirae [17,19].
+Bacteroidetes, prevotella, and Saprospirae [17,19].
 Recent findings underline that changing intestinal microbiota should be seen as a contributing factor of some diseases [15].